peterhinch/micropython-nano-gui/README.md

 The `gui/demos` directory contains test/demo scripts.

- * `mono_test.py` Tests/demos using the official SSD1306 library for a
+ * `mono_test.py` Tests/demos using the official SSD1306 driver for a
  monochrome 128*64 OLED display.
  * `color96.py` Tests/demos for the Adafruit 0.96 inch color OLED.
  * `color15.py` Similar for Adafruit 1.27 inch and 1.5 inch color OLEDs.
 Edit